-openSUSE Leap 42.3 is now available for download, and can be termed as the biggest update for the leap operating system.
+openSUSE Leap 42.3 is now available for download and should be one of the most significant updates for the leap operating system.
 The team took more than eight months to develop the build.
 It ships with long-term supported Linux 4.4 kernel series, KDE Plasma 5.8 LTS and GNOME 3.20.

 The build is based on the SUSE Linux Enterprise (SLE) 12 SP 3 enterprise-ready OS along with hundreds of exciting updates.
 According to openSUSE, this third point release has more than 10,000 packages and offers stability-minded users a refresh and hardware enablement release.